-This article talks about a specific Data Engineering scenario where data gets moved from a Secure File Transfer Protocol/File Transfer Protocol i.e. SFTP or FTP to Snowflake.
-Let’s get into the exact steps of this process, and at the end, a quick overview of the source and destination in this data flow.
+This article discusses a specific Data Engineering scenario in which data is moved from a Secure File Transfer Protocol (SFTP) or File Transfer Protocol (FTP) to Snowflake.
+Let’s examine the exact steps of this process and, in the end, provide a quick overview of the source and destination in this data flow.

 This blog covers the first approach to moving data from FTP to Snowflake in detail.
 It also sheds light on the limitations of this approach so that you can take the path that suits your use case best.